mmxvll/documented-progress/weekly-reports/06-week-2025-12-14/updates.md

 I've had my detours.
 Practically, I spent 20 of the last 24 months completing various tutorials/courses.
 The Tutorial Hell is hell because you push the lever, but don't get the **desired** reward.
 Solving linear equations is rewarding, but less rewarding than turning competency into income.

 Absence of tangible progress makes me feel like a loser.
 In contrast, my friends seem to have their act together.
+There are many kinds of different pressures to do better in life.
+Though it feels unpleasant, I'm kind of excited about feelings of inadequacy and doubt: _"wow, it's harder than I expected, will I pull this off?"_